aounon/llm-rank-optimizer/README.md

  See scripts `eval_self.sh` and `eval_transfer.sh` for usage of `evaluate.py` and `plot_dist.py`.

 **System Requirements:** The strategic text sequences were optimized using NVIDIA A100 GPUs with 80GB memory.
+When run in transfer mode, `rank_opt.py` requires access to GPUs.
 All the abopve scripts need to be run in a Conda environment created as per the instructions below.

 ## Installation
 Follow the instructions below to set up the environment for the experiments.